-- A. Generate risk-adjusted returns that exceed the Asset Allocation Policy Benchmark (as defined in Section 6.0) on a net-of-fee basis over five-year rolling periods. - B. Achieve long-term real growth while minimizing the funded status volatility. - C. Provide a more consistent return stream than a traditional 60% Equity / 40% Fixed Income portfolio as measured by lower portfolio drawdowns over a full market cycle.
+- A. Generate risk-adjusted returns that exceed the Asset Allocation Policy Benchmark (as defined in Section 6.0) on a net-of-fee basis over five-year rolling periods. - B. Achieve long-term real growth while minimizing the funded status volatility. - C. Provide a more consistent return stream and diversification than a simple implementation of our Asset Allocation Policy Benchmark (consisting of four primary asset classes: 1) Global Equities, 2) Core Bonds, 3) Short-Term Bonds, and 4) Core Real Estate).
+This will be measured by having lower portfolio drawdowns over a full market cycle than the simple implementation of our Asset Allocation Policy Benchmark.